 Phone anxiety may be treated using cognitive-behavioral therapy (CBT) strategies, including exposure training and cognitive restructuring.
 (8) You may also utilize various self-help techniques to manage your anxiety when using the phone.

 Cognitive restructuring entails questioning assumptions and substituting unhelpful thinking with more uplifting ones.
-Your negative beliefs will be challenged as a result of these restructuring therapies, and you’ll learn to think more positively and constructively in their place.
+These restructuring therapies will challenge your negative beliefs, and you’ll learn to think more positively and constructively in their place.
 (9)

 Exposure training includes practicing more challenging activities progressively over time.
 When dealing with phone anxiety, you practice several behaviors until you feel at ease and can advance to the next, more challenging one.
 (10) In this activity, you will have to go about the following behaviors: